-How mental health took centre stage at Tokyo 2020
+How mental health took centre stage at the Summer Olympic Games Tokyo

 Athletes and elite sportsmen and women find themselves under huge pressure, with the weight of expectation of their coaches, teammates, fans and, in some cases, their country on their shoulders.